 Orofacial Functions in Individuals With and Without Molar Incisor Hypomineralization

 Molar incisor hypomineralization (MIH) is a qualitative developmental defect of the enamel with a complex, multifactorial nature and a significant genetic component that predominantly affects the permanent first molars and, occasionally, the permanent incisors.
-Individuals with MIH have a compromised stomatognathic system manifested by muscle hyperactivity under postural and dynamic conditions.
-However, there is a gap in knowledge on the specific functional abnormalities that these individuals experience.
-Early identification and intervention, with a focus on the prevention of orofacial dysfunctions and deviations in facial growth and development, are aspects of the utmost importance.
-Therefore, the aim of the proposed study is to perform a comparative analysis of orofacial functions with an emphasis on breathing and chewing patterns in individuals with and without MIH.
-Methods and Analysis: Assessments will be performed using the Nordic Orofacial Test - Screening (NOT-S).
-Descriptive statistics will be performed and comparisons will be made using the chi-square test, adopting a 5% significance level.
+Individuals with MIH may present a compromised stomatognathic system manifested by muscle hyperactivity under postural and dynamic conditions.
+However, there is a gap in knowledge regarding the specific functional abnormalities experienced by these individuals.
+The aim of this study was to perform a comparative analysis of orofacial functions, with emphasis on breathing and chewing patterns, in individuals with and without MIH.
+Assessments were performed using the Nordic Orofacial Test-Screening (NOT-S).
+Descriptive statistics were conducted, and comparisons were performed using the chi-square test, adopting a 5% significance level.

 Gender: All